EliteLoser/misc/notes/RealWorldHacking.md

 When I was 15 I was an avid spokesperson against smoking and hated the smell of smoke.

-When I was 19, I started smoking.
+When I was 19, I started to smoke.